MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/animatedvisualplayer_animationoptimization.md

 ## -description
-Gets or sets a value that determines how animations are cached.
-Defaults to 'Latency'.
+Gets or sets a value that specifies how animations are cached.

 ## -property-value
-The two modes for the property will specify the behavior the AnimatedVisualPlayer will have when the player is idle (when `PlayAsync` is not active).
+The property will specify the behavior the AnimatedVisualPlayer will have when the player is idle (when `PlayAsync` is not active).
+Defaults to 'Latency'.

 |Mode| Behavior|
 |---- | -------|